linda-le1/turnip-the-beet/README.md

 - Incorporation of a recipe API to generate reccommended recipes to go along with playlists.
 - Natural Language Processing to parse through a recipe and return playlists based on results.
 - Ability to share playlists and cuisines on social media; invite friends to use the app.
+- Redis to cache JSON responses on Beet Farmer